 A research paper is an original work of an author where he addresses a research question conducts an experiment and gives a detailed report.
 A review article, on the other hand, is just a critical analysis of previously published work.
 An author here chooses a topic that finds relevant literature and presents his points of view on the studies already present.
 It’s not an original work.

-Before you search “who can ?”, understand that it’s considered as a primary source document.
+Before you search “who can write my research paper?”, understand that it’s considered as a primary source document.
 A review paper, on the other hand, is a secondary source.

 3. Writing Format

 The author of a research paper collects raw data and conducts a study then analyzes and interprets results.
 In the review paper, the author selects a topic and makes a summary of the existing literature.
 This gives readers an overview of a topic.